SHAWCO: SHAWCO Health

 During clinics, around 25 patients are seen by medical students under the supervision of a qualified volunteer doctor who oversees the proceedings, verifies diagnoses and provides advice.
 Clinical year students are responsible for clerking, examination and treatment of the patients, while also guiding and teaching pre-clinical students who observe and examine patients under guidance.

 Services offered

-SHAWCO provides a primary health care service, treating conditions such as diarrhea, respiratory tract infections, sexually transmitted infections, muscular-skeletal ailments and other non-specialty disease.
-The clinics provide holistic management, which includes care provided by physiotherapy, occupational therapy, speech therapy, dietetics and audiology students who have great dedication to helping provide an appropriate service to the community.
+SHAWCO provides a primary health care service, treating conditions such as diarrhea, respiratory tract infections, sexually transmitted infections, muscular-skeletal ailments, and other non-specialty disease.
+The clinics provide holistic management, which includes care provided by physiotherapy, occupational therapy, speech therapy, dietetics, and audiology students.
 The pharmacy offers free drugs to patients attending the clinics.
-Students work very closely with community health workers within the community.
-These community health workers contribute to decisions made concerning the various clinics and help educate patients around specific health issues.
+Students work very closely with community health workers within the community, who contribute to decisions made concerning the various clinics and help educate patients around specific health issues.
 When confronted with a patient requiring a higher level of care or a patient for whom facilities to treat are not available, the patient is referred to the local day hospital or secondary hospital.